 Article and photos by John Griffith

-John is co-founder of the great UK RunningBug site, entertaining writer, and now busy producing videos.
+John is co-founder of the great UK RunningBug site, an entertaining writer, and now he's busy producing videos.
 Thanks John!

 For more running routes, see Routes List.